CopernicaMarketingSoftware/Documentation/Mailerq/4.0/introduction.md

 The binary executable that you can download is statically linked against most libraries.
-This means that all the libraries required by MailerQ are embedded into the binary code, meaning that it runs straight out of the box with no need for you to fix all kinds of dependencies.
+This means that all the libraries required by MailerQ are embedded into the binary code, and that MailerQ runs straight out of the box with no need for you to fix all kinds of dependencies.
 However, when MailerQ starts, it does do a scan of your system to detect which libraries are available.
 If MailerQ happens to find out that one or more of the following libraries